DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Due to the varying approaches and definitions of method acting, there is quite a bit of confusion about which famous actors use this approach.

-That said, there are plenty of famous actors who have embodied their characters to degrees that exemplify the extreme side of method acting.
+Plenty of famous actors have embodied their characters to degrees that exemplify the extreme side of method acting.

 Marlon Brando

 A classic example of a method actor in film is Marlon Brando.
-In order to embody the character of an injured war veteran in The Men, Brando stayed in bed for a month.
+To embody the character of an injured war veteran in The Men, Brando stayed in bed for a month.
 He was also known to have a bucket of ice water thrown on him during his Broadway performance of Truckline Cafe.

 Marlon Brando’s approach to acting and his performances were transformative in film.
 He is one of the integral figures that transitioned film performances from the stylized to the realistic.